 Fees for the skills modules are as follows:

-Fees for the comprehensive DBT programme (individual therapy, skills class and phone skills coaching) range between £185 and £205 a week.
+Fees for the comprehensive 21-week DBT programme (individual therapy, skills class and phone skills coaching) range between £185 and £205 a week.
 It is also possible to commit to attending the DBT skills groups alone.
-If possible, accompanying adult is also encouraged to come along to the skills group.
+Parents or primary carers are encouraged to attend two family skills groups during each module their child undertakes.

 To formally reserve a place in the skills group 50% of the module fee must be paid at the time of booking which is non-refundable.
 The remaining part of the fee is due a week before the official start date of the module.
 It is only possible to commit to a full module and the fee is payable for all of the sessions.
 This includes sessions that are not attended, missed or cancelled for any reason.